w111liang222/lidar-slam-detection/docs/guide.md

 Currently, there are four processing modes are supported by LSD, all modes can be running at online or offline.
 - Data Acquisition        --- preview the sensor data, sensor calibration or data recording.
-- Object Detection        --- cnn based network detection of pointcloud, object tracking, prediction. (<span style="color:red">high cpu load in x86_64 docker</span>)
+- Object Detection        --- cnn based network detection of pointcloud, object tracking, prediction.
 - SLAM                    --- pointcloud mapping or localization with LiDAR, camera and IMU.
 - Object Detection & SLAM --- running object detetcion and SLAM simultaneously.